bunnythewiz/Automatic-Number-Plate-Recognition-DLCV/README.md

 Bounding boxes and license plate information are inconsistently detected across video frames, leading to intermittent appearance and disappearance of vehicles during playback, making tracking more complex.

 ### 2. OCR Variability
-The OCR process can produce multiple inconsistent readings of the same license plate due to:
+The OCR process can produce multiple inconsistent readings of the same license plate due to Extra spaces, Special characters or Misread letters.
-- Extra spaces
-- Special characters
-- Misread letters

 These inconsistencies result in unreliable license plate recognition.